History of the Shaw Historical Library

 Shaw's intention was to establish a library to provide students, researchers, and the interested public with a place to learn about the people and history of the area known as the Land of Lakes.
 The Land of Lakes is generally considered to encompass southcentral and southeastern Oregon, northeastern California, and northwestern Nevada.

 Since the initial donation in 1983, the collections of the Shaw Historical Library have grown, primarily thorough donations, to include approximately 3,000 books, as well as maps, art, manuscripts, photographs, and an oral history collection.

 The library contains materials relating to American western migration and the history of the Klamath Basin.
 There are also significant collections on railroad, logging, and Native American History.
 The library's manuscript collections focus on the logging, lumber industry, and agriculture in the Klamath Basin.

 About Laurence L. Shaw

 Laurence Loraine Shaw was born in 1908 in Mill City, Oregon.
 His father, (James) Royal Shaw incorporated the Shaw-Bertram Lumber Co. in 1920 with William Bertram in Klamath Falls, Or.

-Laurence was educated at Standford University Law School.
+Laurence was educated at Stanford University Law School.
 He never practice law going straight into the family lumber business.
 He was resident manager of Shaw Lumber Company at Tionesta, 50 miles south of Klamath Falls, from 1935 to 1943.
 He became the sole owner of Modoc Lumber Company in 1946.
 He was President of Modoc Lumber Co. from 1945 to 1971 and Chairman of the Board.

-Laurence married Dorohty L. Jensen of Rainer, Oregon in 1937.
+Laurence married Dorothy L. Jensen of Rainer, Oregon in 1937.
 Shaw passed away in 1998.